The World’s Largest Cruise Ship Compared to Famous Places

 JFK Airport (New York)

 This gives you a good idea of the size of a cruise ship compared to the largest airplanes.
-At the bottom center of this picture, you can see an A380 — the largest commercial plane in the world.
-This plane carries around 500 passengers on each flight.
+Here, we’ve positioned Icon of the Seas at one of the gates.
+As you can see, it stretches all the way across the tarmac.

 The White House